giscafer/laoui-bootstrap/doc/pages/components/datepickerPopup/datepickerPopup.md

 * `ng-model`
   <small class="badge">$</small>
   <i class="glyphicon glyphicon-eye-open"></i> -
   The date object.
 Must be a Javascript `Date` object.
-You may use the `uibDateParser` service to assist in string-to-object conversion.
+You may use the `uiDateParser` service to assist in string-to-object conversion.

 * `on-open-focus`
 <small class="badge">$</small>